Skip to content

 Caprese bruschetta ingredients on wooden board.

 Bruschetta is an Italian word for bread that is stale or toasted.
 Originally meant to be coated in olive oil, rubbed with garlic, and sprinkled with salt, the bruschetta refers to just the bread.
 Anything on top of that is considered the topping.
-Any variation to the topping gives the type of bruschetta its name.

 Best Bread to Use

-As with any type of bruschetta, you want a bread that is sturdy enough to hold the toppings but also one that will absorb the flavors without falling apart.
+As with any type of bruschetta, you want bread that is sturdy enough to hold the toppings but also one that will absorb the flavors without falling apart.

 Bread on cutting board.

-How Do you Keep Bruschetta from Getting Soggy?
+How Do You Keep Bruschetta from Getting Soggy?

-• Toasting your bread is key.
+• Toasting.
+Toasting your bread is key.
 You can do this in the oven or in a skillet on the stove.

-• Toasting your bread with olive oil is even better.
+• Oil.
+Toasting your bread with olive oil is even better.
 It acts as a bit of a barrier once the bread has a topping.
 It is inevitable that your bread will get soggy over time, especially if you assemble it too far in advance.

-• The next important step to remember is not to assemble it until just before serving.
+• Assemble.
+The next important step to remember is not to assemble it until just before serving.
 Sure, you can make the topping ahead, and you can even toast the bread earlier on, but putting them together comes later.

 Tips for Success